 History of Herbalism

 Plants naturally create phytochemicals.
-Alkaloids are a category that one can use as either anesthetics or stimulants, and to fight cancer, arrhythmia, asthma, and malaria.
+Alkaloids are a category that can be used as either anesthetics or stimulants, and to fight cancer, arrhythmia, asthma, and malaria.
 Polyphenols have phytoestrogens and tannins.
-Glycosides are a component in medications.
-Terpenes can be used in resins, steroids, and in the essential oils that are used in food, coloring, and fragrances.2 There are many online and offline resources which both patients and medical practitioners may peruse.
-These resources list various plant-based compounds and their benefits.3 Common current herbs are Gingko (for Alzheimer’s and memory), St. John’s Wort (for depression), Valerian (for sleep), and Echinacea (for immunity).4
+Glycosides are used in medications.
+Terpenes can be used in resins, steroids, and in the essential oils that are used in food, coloring, and fragrances.2 There are many online and offline resources which may be perused by both patients and medical practitioners, and these resources list various plant-based compounds and their benefits.3 Common current herbs are Gingko (for Alzheimer’s and memory), St. John’s Wort (for depression), Valerian (for sleep), and Echinacea (for immunity).4

 The American Herbalists Guild is a non-profit organization that aims to provide education about herbal medicine.
 They believe that herbalists have a philosophical difference from conventional physicians in that the latter aims to “attack diseases using strong chemicals…or through the removal of organs”.
 Traditional medications and invasive surgeries are more likely to come with the potential for harm.
 Herbalists seek to avoid the side-effects and the invasiveness of procedures, in order to naturally prevent disease, provide symptom relief, and improve overall health.

-Many cultures around the world still practice herbalism.
-These include Native Americans, Traditional Chinese Medicine (TCM), Ayurveda, and Naturopathic Medicine.
+Many cultures around the world still practice herbalism, including Native Americans, Traditional Chinese Medicine (TCM), Ayurveda, and Naturopathic Medicine.
 Some of these practitioners have registration and licensing, and others even have full medical training.
 These learned professionals are the types of practitioners that the patient could seek out for herbal treatment.6

 As mentioned previously, aromatherapy is one common medicinal use for plants.
-One can practice aromatherapy both at home.
-Or they can do it in the presence of a Complementary and Alternative Medicine (CAM) practitioner, such as a massage therapist or chiropractor.
+Aromatherapy may be done both at home and in the presence of a Complementary and Alternative Medicine (CAM) practitioner, such as a massage therapist or chiropractor.
 Aromatherapy makes use of essential oils, which are the essence of plants such as flowers, herbs, and tree parts.
-A lot of plant product is used just to make a little bit of essential oils.
-True essential oils are not blended in with other fragrances or chemicals.
+A lot of plant product is used just to make a little bit of essential oils, and true essential oils are not blended in with other fragrances or chemicals.